Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Night Hag.md

 aliases: ["Night Hag"]
 ---
 # Night Hag
 *Source: Monster Manual p.
-178, Curse of Strahd.
+178, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD.*

 Sly and subversive, night hags want to see the virtuous turn to villainy: love turned into obsession, kindness turned to hate, devotion to disregard, and generosity to selfishness.
 Night hags take perverse joy in corrupting mortals.